Hemingway’s Rules of Writing Still Work

 The Art Part

-The “art” part is putting the pieces above together, so they’re interesting, appealing, compelling (take a digital breath here, breathe in, breathe out) easy-to-read and easy-to-understand in ….
+The “art” part is putting the pieces above together so they’re interesting, appealing, compelling (take a digital breath here, breathe in, breathe out), easy to read, and easy to understand….

 Simple isn’t it?